Biogasoline: Academic

 Virginia Polytechnic Institute and State University has been researching the production of stable biogasoline in current oil refineries.
 Their focus surrounded bio-oil's shelf-life.
 The use of catalysts was applied in order to remove impurities from the processed plant sugars.
 The researchers extended the time from three months to over a year.

 Iowa State University researchers use a type of fermentation in their practices.
 First, they form a gaseous mixture and then pyrolyze it.
 The result of the pyrolysis is bio-oil, of which the sugar-rich portion is fermented and distilled to create water and ethanol, while the high-acetate portion is separated into biogasoline, water, and biomass.

 Princeton University researchers within José Avalos's lab presented new glowing biofuel in January 2022.
-This process presents a powerful and efficient tool in yeast strain separation; instead of fermentation and curation of a few cultures over a 24 to 48 hour time period, thousands of yeast stains are being produced each minute.
+This process presents a tool in yeast strain separation; instead of fermentation and curation of a few cultures over a 24 to 48 hour time period, thousands of yeast stains are being produced each minute.